GluuFederation/docs-ce-prod/3.1.2/source/api-guide/scim-api.md

 # SCIM API

-Gluu Server Community Edition supports System for Cross-domain Identity Management (SCIM) Version 1.0 and 2.0 out of the box, operated using HTTP `GET` and `POST` commands.
-SCIM uses a REST API for operations which are disabled by default.
+Gluu Server Community Edition supports System for Cross-domain Identity Management (SCIM) version 2.0 out of the box, operated using HTTP `GET`, `PUT`,  `POST` and `DELETE` commands.
+SCIM uses a REST API (disabled by default) for these operations.

 To enable support for SCIM open the oxTrust administration interface and navigate to `Organization Configuration` > `System Configuration`.